 Your church will need to continue to count cash, add checks, make deposits, and input this data into your system.
 But, with giving through a Kiosk, accounting and reporting are made significantly easier.

 No manual counting cash/checks.
 No trips to the bank account.
-No merging data from disperate systems.
+No merging data from different systems.
 No more risk of theft.

-After donations are made, you and your staff will get access to to the data immediatly for simple reporting and accounting.
+After donations are made, you and your staff will get access to the data immediately for simple reporting and accounting.